vikingsofnorway/vikingsofnorway/_posts/2017-08-30-introduction.md

 Grace Tay
 ==================

 I recently graduated with my game design degree 😀.
-This past year I've been I worked with a local dev shop in full stack development.
+This past year I've worked with a local dev shop in full stack development.
 It also became a bit of a design/ UX internship.
 I recently started using Sketch for wireframing, in addition to Adobe Illustrator.
 Right now, I am learning Swift development, implementing my wireframes in Xcode.
 I would like to head into the field of UX/UI Development/Design.
 Topics I may discuss are:

 - Designing a web or mobile application
 - Swift Storyboards and constraints